Great to have you back, Rush Lindbaugh, the Excellence in Broadcasting Network, and the Limbaugh Institute for Advanced Conservative Studies.

 And they thought that back in 1966.

-After all, he was just an actor.
+After all, he was just an actor, you know, and introduced GE theater.

 So from the August 2001 archives of the Claremont Institute is an extended excerpt from a Stephen Hayward book, Greatness, Reagan Churchill and the Making of Extraordinary Leaders.

-Now, this thing is too long and too dense for radio, but It does have a pertinent link in it because it's a detailed description of how Reagan had to overcome the Republican elites who doubted him.
+Now, this thing is too long and too dense for radio, but it does have a pertinent link in it because it's a detailed description of how Reagan had to overcome the Republican elites who doubted him.

 The GOP elites of the time in 1966 thought of Reagan as an extremist, as they think all conservatives are.